TimSC/primordial/README.md

 There are also other lines that are vulnerable to attack by predators.
 These are the white and light blue lines.
 White lines are only visible when "Sexual Reproduction" has been enabled.
 When a white line touches any line, other than another white line, it injects the biots genetic code into the target biot.
 In this manner, fertilization takes place.
 The last biot to touch a biot before it gives birth is considered to be the father.
 White lines, however, are just as vulnerable as green lines.

-Light blue lines are new in Primordial Life 3.0.
+Light blue lines were introduced in version 3.0.
 They are little rocket motors that pull a biot around.
 They fire serially at a frequency determined by the genetic code.
 They cause biots to rotate, or travel in an apparently erratic path throughout the environment.
 Light blue lines, just as white lines, are vulnerable to attack by red lines.

 Biots with blue lines, or defenders, can shield themselves from a predator’s red lines.
 When defenders collide, no harm is done.
 A predator with a red line longer than the length of a blue line can "pluck" the shield of a defender and continue the attack.
 Likewise, a defender with a longer blue line can "pluck" the predators red line and potentially halt the assault.